“Since new developments are the products of a creative mind, we must therefore stimulate and encourage that type of mind in every way possible.”

 Sonal Shah wrote a terrific article for The Huffington Post, “Smarter, Creative Philanthropy for a Complex World” (November 23, 2015).
 She mentions impact investing and rewarding entrepreneurial approaches to public-private partnerships: “… Philanthropy needs to invest in new financing mechanisms to leverage both grant dollars and investment capital for impact.”

-Given the continued expansion of crowdfunding as a way to raise money for a wide range of concepts and products (and the entry of Bitcoin onto the economic scene), I updated Carolyn’s Nonprofit Blog.
-Click on the tiny three bars at the top of the page.
-Under, “How This Blog Works,” see the page of articles and resources focusing on Bitcoin and crowdfunding.
+Given the continued expansion of crowdfunding as a way to raise money for a wide range of concepts and products (and the entry of Bitcoin onto the scene), I updated Carolyn’s Nonprofit Blog.
+See the widget at the bottom of the page.
+Under, “How This Blog Works,” you will find a page of links to articles focusing on Bitcoin and crowdfunding.